mseri/blog/content/posts/85-getting-started-with-local-models.md

 - `--spec-type draft-mtp`: some models, like Qwen or Gemma, have speculative decoders that help speed them up.
 If you want to know more, look up ngram, MTP, or DSpark; otherwise just try the line above, see if it works, and if the speed improves (you only see improvements with good enough GPUs though).

-- `--ctx-size 32768`: this is the model context; in some sense it indicates how much it remembers of the chat.
+- `--ctx-size 32768`: this is the model context; in some sense, it indicates how much it remembers of the chat.
 The default is 4096.
 If you don't need a long chat, keep the default since the longer the context the more additional memory you will need.
 While the context generally uses 32 bits for its storage, you can reduce this by playing with the `-ctv` and `-ctk` parameters.
 In many cases setting them both to `q8_0` cuts the amount of memory required for the context by a factor of 4 at a negligible cost, but small models can be a bit sensitive to this.
 You'll need some trial and error.

 - `--no-mmproj`: Gemma4 E2B can also read images and audio (up to 30s); this is done using an additional small "model" saved in an mmproj file.
 This flag says: save the memory, I only need to operate on text.
-Drop it if you want to pass images or sounds to the model (provided that the model supports it, of course).
+Drop it if you want to pass images or audio to the model (provided that the model supports it, of course).

 - `-ngl 99`: how many layers of the model need to be offloaded to the GPU.
 With 0 the model runs fully on CPU, while with 99 or 999 any small model will be fully loaded on GPU.
 It is not necessarily faster; for instance, using my laptop's GPU slows down inference a lot, while on my Mac mini it improves substantially.